MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 1. Under **General** tab, rename this activity to **IncrementalCopyActivity**.

-1. Connect both Lookup activities to the copy activity by dragging the green button (On success) attached to the Lookup activities to the copy activity.
+1. Connect both Lookup activities to the copy activity by dragging the green button (On success) attached to the lookup activities to the copy activity.
 Release the mouse button when you see the border color of the copy activity changes to green.

     :::image type="content" source="media/tutorial-incremental-copy-data-warehouse-lakehouse/connect-lookup-copy.png" alt-text="Screenshot showing connecting lookup and copy activities.":::